(Continued from A Game of Traitors I)

 “So what do you want me to do?
 You heard him.
-There is nothing I can do to stop him.
+There is nothing you and I can do to stop him.
 I did not bring him here.
-In fact, how do I know you have not been seducing him behind my back?”
+In fact, how do I know that you have not been seducing him behind my back?”

 “I did not!
 He has been raping me!”

 “Of course that is what you will say after I have caught you red-handed shamelessly giving yourself to my husband.
 Don’t you have shame, after everything I have done to you?
 How can you stoop so low as to start seducing an old man in his own home?
 Tomorrow I want you gone.
 Pack your things and leave first thing in the morning.”